thriveweb/deking-new/content/pages/home.md

       have a Lath which is everything I wanted.
 Thank you Deking a job well done.
     title: Thank you Deking a job well done
+  - by: 'Milena Mcfarlane '
+    details: >-
+      “Professional and efficient service from consultation to delivery.
+We loved the clear communication and punctuality.
+Everyone we dealt with was polite and happy to discuss details and options with us.
+All trades were professional neat and tidy.

+      Thanks guys, we love our new deck.”
+    title: We loved the clear communication and punctuality.
 meta:
   canonicalLink: ''
   description: >-